Horace Arthur Woodward (1887 - 1966)

 Father John Edward Johnson; Mother Annie Elizabeth Jones

 The 1871 census shows Annie's father, John Edward Johnson, age 7, living at South Milford with his grandparents, his uncle, Richard Johnson, and his aunt, Elizabeth Johnson.
 The 1881 census shows John living at South Street, South Milford, aged 17, unmarried, an agricultural farm labourer, living with his uncle, Richard Johnson aged 33 and his grandfather, John Johnson aged 70, a widower.
 On the 1891 census Annie's father is shown living alone at Garfield Terrace, York, a widower aged 27, a 'locomotive engine stoker' (fireman).
 By 1901 John had married Annie's mother, Annie Elizabeth Jones, and they lived in York; John was now an engine driver.
-Annie's brother, John, was killed in 1917 in France during World War One.
+Annie's brother, John (born 1896), was killed in 1917 in France during World War One.
 (See Johnson family tree for more details.)

 Above: The Johnson Family 1909.
 Annie is probably the girl on the far left.

 By the time of the 1911 census the family were living at the Grey Horse Inn, Gowthorpe, Selby, Yorkshire.
 John is described as a publican, but he also worked for the railway company part time.

 Horace probably met Annie during his stay in Selby when he worked for ICI, but returned to Bass's in Burton on 21 May 1919.
 He was back in Yorkshire by the 19 August that year when he married Annie at Selby Abbey.
 Witnesses at the wedding were Hilda Johnson, Annie's sister, and Leslie Bernard Woodward, Horace's brother.
 The reception was held at the Grey Horse Inn.